AlaskaAirlines/auro/src/handoffProcess/development.md

 # Development story

-The role of the development story is the story assigned to the developer that will use the design spec to create the coded version of the design asset for the design system.
+The development story is the story assigned to the developer, making use of the design spec in order to create the coded version of the design asset.

 This story will have the baseline specification definition as well as a checklist of deliverables.

 ## Assignees

 The primary developer working on this story will be initially assigned.
 A reviewing developer will be assigned to this story to ensure a quality deliverable.

 ## Labels

 Please be sure to address the following label expectations for story management.

-1. Project.
-Please be sure to assign the proper Epic project if applicable
+1. **Project** Please be sure to assign the proper Epic project if applicable
-1. Status.
-Either `Backlogged`, `Work In Progress` or `Complete / Ready to Merge`
+1. **Status** Either `Backlogged`, `Work In Progress` or `Complete / Ready to Merge` should be applied at any given time to clearly communicate status.
-1. Type.
-For these stories, please use `Feature`
+1. **Type** For these stories, please use `Design`

 Please see [Managing labels](https://auro.alaskaair.com/getting-started/handoff/labels) for more details regarding the use of Github labels.

 ## Example